prepor/condo/README.md

 ![Condo](http://c1.staticflickr.com/5/4040/5141512500_613bde41aa_z.jpg)

 Condo is a simple idempotent supervisor for Docker containers.
-It can be used as basic brick to build reliable and declarative systems without complex and smart schedulers like Kubernetes, but in combination with tools like nginx-proxy, consul-template, docker-.
+It can be used as a basic brick to build reliable and declarative systems without complex and smart schedulers like Kubernetes, but in combination with tools like nginx-proxy, consul-template, docker-.

 ## Features

-* Watch directories and start docker container for each specification inside them
+* Watches directories and starts docker container for each specification inside them
-* React to any changes in these directories and specifications (adding, removing and updating of specifications)
+* Reacts on any changes in these directories and specifications (adding, removing and updating of specifications)
-* Zero downtime deploys with enabled `:After` option.
-It starts new container *in parallel* with the previous one.
-And stops the previous only after the new one is successfully started (including healthchecks)
+* Zero downtime deployment with `:After` option enabled.
+It starts a new container *simultaneously* with the old one.
+And stops the old one only after the new one is successfully started (including healthchecks)
-* Support Healthchecks feature of docker (from 1.12).
-It considers container as Stable only then healthchecks are passed
+* Supports Healthchecks feature of docker (from 1.12).
+It considers a container as a Stable one only after healthchecks are passed
-* Manage persistent state of itself.
+* Manages persistent state of itself.
 You can kill -9 condo and start it again, everything will be fine
-* Expose it state into external storage (e.g. Consul).
-It can be used for monitoring of overall system, higher level orchestration, etc.
+* Exposes its state into external storage (e.g. Consul).
+It can be used for monitoring of entire system, higher level orchestration, etc.
-* Understand Docker authentification config file (~/.docker/config.json usually)
+* Understands Docker authentification config file (~/.docker/config.json usually)
-* Provide http-endpoint to track deploy status of service (/v1/wait_for)
+* Provides http-endpoint to track deploy status of a service (/v1/wait_for)
-* Nice UI for state of current daemon and all system (if state exposing is enabled) TODO: it's broken now
+* Nice UI for exploring the state of current daemon and entire system (if state exposing is enabled) TODO: it's broken now
 * Container specification is fully opaque for condo, it has the same format as [docker's remote API](https://docs.docker.com/engine/reference/api/docker_remote_api_v1.24/#create-a-container), so there is no additional point of indirection and you can use all docker's features (even unreleased)